Wildlife & Nature

 Halong Bay Junk - 1 night (BLD)

 Today you return to Hanoi (approx 3.5 hours).
 In the evening you board an overnight train to Da Nang.
 Conditions on the train are basic - but it's a great travel experience where you can mix with local people.
 The trains typically have four or six-berth soft sleeper compartments, a sheet, pillow and blanket are provided (you may prefer to bring your own sheet sleeping bag.
-You may be required to share with passengers from outside the group, or of the opposite sex.
 Most trains have dining facilities but you may prefer to bring your own supplies with you.

 Berth on overnight sleeper train - 1 night (B)